dotnet/docs/docs/standard/garbage-collection/implementing-dispose.md

 :::code language="vb" source="../../../samples/snippets/visualbasic/VS_Snippets_CLR_System/system.idisposable/vb/base2.vb":::

 > [!TIP]
-> In C#, you create a [finalizer](../../csharp/programming-guide/classes-and-structs/destructors.md) by overriding <xref:System.Object.Finalize%2A?displayProperty=nameWithType>.
-In Visual Basic, this is done with `Protected Overrides Sub Finalize()`.
+> In C#, you create a finalizer by providing a [destructor](../../csharp/programming-guide/classes-and-structs/destructors.md), not by overriding <xref:System.Object.Finalize%2A?displayProperty=nameWithType>.
+In Visual Basic, you create a finalizer with `Protected Overrides Sub Finalize()`.

 ## Implement the dispose pattern for a derived class